forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ##### Findings
 * The household attack rate of measles among susceptible contacts (not having had measles before) is about 85 % (Table 1).
-* Index cases aged between 5 and 9 are most infectious with about 88 % compared to index cases between 1 and 4 which infect 73 % and index cases between 10 and 14 which infect about 70 % of susceptible contact (Table 1 or Table 2).
+* Index cases aged between 5 and 9 are most infectious with about 88 % infected contacts compared to index cases between 1 and 4 which infect 73 % and index cases between 10 and 14 which infect about 70 % of susceptible contacts (Table 1 or Table 2).
-* Children between 1 and 4 are most susceptible and get infected with above 90 % compared to about 50 % for children below 1 and about 80 % for children between 5 and 9 (Table 3 or Table 2).
+* Children between 1 and 4 are most susceptible and get infected with a probability above 90 % compared to about 50 % for children below 1 and about 80 % for children between 5 and 9 (Table 3 or Table 2).
 * The household attack rates and the case numbers are highest in the winter months.
-Nearly no cases were observed in the summer months.
-(Table 4)
+Nearly no cases were observed in the summer months (Table 4).

 #### Summary Cisse